Admissions to Ecology Graduate Degree Programs

 Please take the GRE test before applying.
 Professors will want to use these test results to help determine your potential for success in our program.
 A total of 300 for a combined Verbal and Quantitative score is the minimum standard.

 For students who meet all minimum requirements, the first and major step in the application process is to secure an agreement from a faculty member who is willing to serve as major professor or graduate academic advisor.
-We do not accept students into the program unless an advisor has agreed to supervise the students.
+We do not accept students into the program unless an advisor has agreed to supervise the student.
 Generally, the major professor will identify a research project and possible sources of funding as part of the admission process.
 We highly recommend that you submit an online application to the Graduate School only after a faculty member indicates that he or she is willing to consider serving as your graduate advisor and requests the full application for admissions be provided for review.

 If you do not meet one of the minimum program qualifications, but you are close to meeting it, you may choose to contact a professor who would be willing to request a waiver of that minimum based on your other qualifications.
-The department is will consider a recommendation for admission based on a recommendation from the faculty.
+The department will consider a recommendation for admission based on a recommendation from the faculty.

 In addition to identifying a major professor, an applicant must fulfill the following four qualifications.
 In exceptional cases, at the request of the applicant's identified advisor, the Department Head may waive one of the qualifications.